XanaduAI/Xanadu-Quantum-Codebook/nodes/I.10/Lesson.md

 </details>

-(d) Suppose we prepared this state and measured $B$ 1000 times.
+*(d)* Suppose we prepared this state and measured $B$ 1000 times.
 816 of the trials yielded the larger of the two possible measurement outcomes, and the remaining tries yielded the smaller one.
 What is the experimentally-obtained expectation value of $B$?

 <details>
   <summary><i>Solution.</i></summary>

  To compute the experimentally obtained eigenvalue, we take the weighted average:
  $$
  \langle \tilde{B} \rangle = \frac{816 \cdot 3.56155281 + 184 \cdot (-0.56155281)}{1000} = 2.802901.
  $$
- The experimentally-obtained value does not exactly match the analytically-obtained one in this case, but will do so in the limit of an infinite number of trials. ▢
+ The experimentally obtained value does not exactly match the analytically obtained one in this case, but will do so in the limit of an infinite number of trials. ▢

 </details>